philzook58/philzook58.github.io/_posts/2020-08-03-checkpoint-implementing-linear-relations-for-linear-time-invariant-systems.markdown

-When you transform into Fourier space, systems of linear differential equations become systems of polynomial equations $latex \frac{d}{dx} \rightarrow i \omega$.
+When you transform into Fourier space, systems of linear differential equations become systems of polynomial equations $ \frac{d}{dx} \rightarrow i \omega$.
 From this perspective, [modules ](https://en.wikipedia.org/wiki/Module_(mathematics))seem like the appropriate abstraction rather vector spaces.
 Modules are basically vector spaces where one doesn't assume the operation of scalar division, in other words the scalar are rings rather than fields.
 Polynomials are rings, not fields.
 In order to treat the new systems, I still need to be able to do linear algebraic-ish operations like nullspaces, except where the entries of the matrix are polynomials rather than floats.